Reducing Recurrent Competitive Epidemics via Dynamic Resource Allocation: Abstract

 \section{Abstract}

-In this paper we consider the epidemic competition between two generic diffusion processes, where each competing side is represented by a different state of a stochastic process.
-For this setting, we present the \emph{\methodname} (\methodinitials) dynamic resource allocation strategy to advantage the preferred state against the other.
-Motivated by social epidemics, we apply this method to a generic continuous-time SIS-like diffusion model where we allow for: i)~arbitrary node transition rate functions that describe the dynamics of propagation depending on the network state, and ii)~competition between the \emph{healthy} (positive) and \emph{infected} (negative) states, which are both diffusive at the same time, yet mutually exclusive on each node.
-Finally we use simulations to compare empirically the proposed \methodinitials against competitive approaches from literature.
+Motivated by scenarios of epidemic competition, as well as how social contagions spread at the level of individuals, this work considers the competition between two conflicting node states that spread over a social graph according to a generic diffusion process.
+For this setting, we introduce the \emph{\methodname} (\methodinitials), which is a dynamic resource allocation strategy that favors the preferred state against the other.
+Our analysis assumes a generic continuous-time SIS-like (Susceptible-Infectious-Susceptible) diffusion model that allows for: arbitrary node transition rate functions for nodes to change state, and competition between the healthy (positive) and infected (negative) states, which are both diffusive at the same time, yet mutually exclusive at each node.
+The strategy follows a \emph{minimum-risk-maximum-gain} principle, and its features are particularly relevant for social contagion phenomena.
+In accordance with the LRIE strategy that we generalize, we show that in this context the \methodinitials strategy remains a greedy solution for the minimization of the number of infected network nodes over time.
+Ultimately, simulations are employed to compare the proposed strategy with other existing alternatives, demonstrating that \methodinitials exhibits superior performance across a spectrum of scenarios, including a realistic counter-contagion campaign in a small well-monitored community.